History of Colorado Rockies in Timeline

 In 1997, Jackie Robinson's No. 42 was retired throughout all of baseball.

-In 1998, the Arizona Diamondbacks were founded, becoming the newest team in the league and intensifying the rivalry with the Rockies.
+In 1998, the Arizona Diamondbacks were founded, becoming the newest team in Major League Baseball and contributing to a rivalry with the Colorado Rockies.

-In 2000, numerals were added to the chest of the Colorado Rockies' home uniform.
+In 2000, numerals were added to the chest of the Colorado Rockies' home uniforms.

 2000: Road Uniform Changes

-In 2000, the Colorado Rockies' road uniform underwent changes, including replacing piping with pinstripes and adding black trim.
+In 2000, the Rockies' road uniform underwent changes including replacing piping with pinstripes, adding "Colorado" to the front, placing chest numerals, and adding black trim to the letters.

-From 2002, the Colorado Rockies wore alternate versions of their pinstriped white uniform, with the interlocking "CR" on the left chest.
+From 2002 to 2011, the Colorado Rockies wore alternate versions of their pinstriped white uniform, featuring the interlocking "CR" on the left chest and numerals on the right chest.

-In 2004, the Rockies introduced a vest design with black undershirts for their alternate pinstriped uniform.
+In 2004, the Rockies changed their alternate pinstriped uniform design to a vest design with black undershirts.

-In the 2005 season, the Colorado Rockies started wearing black sleeveless alternate uniforms with silver lettering and black undershirts.
+In the 2005 season, the Colorado Rockies started wearing black sleeveless alternate uniforms with silver letters and numerals, along with black undershirts (and purple undershirts for a few games).

-June 1, 2006: Christian Code of Conduct Controversy
+June 1, 2006: Report on Christian Code of Conduct

-On June 1, 2006, USA Today reported that Colorado Rockies management had instituted an explicitly Christian code of conduct, which sparked controversy and was contested by some players.
+On June 1, 2006, USA Today reported that the Rockies management, including manager Clint Hurdle, had instituted an explicitly Christian code of conduct for the team's players.
+This sparked controversy and was contested by some players.

-On October 17, 2007, the Colorado Rockies announced that tickets for the 2007 World Series would be available to the general public via online sales only.
+On October 17, 2007, the Colorado Rockies announced that tickets for the 2007 World Series were to be available to the general public via online sales only.

 2007: World Series Appearance